DomRRuggeri/DomRRuggeri.github.io/index.md

 ### Ellsworth Adhesives \| Germantown, WI<br><font color="#a873b6"><b>Systems Administrator</b></font><font color="#64618D"> | May, 2018 - Present</font>

-System monitoring,
+Automated server deployment, user creation, and PC management tasks.
+Monitored and supported an environment of 200+ servers, and 1000+ end users globally.
+Collaborated with business unit leaders to identify and deliver areas for IT improvement.
+Streamlined existing IT processes.
+Worked regularly with VMware, Office365, Active Directory, and Cisco Meraki management tasks.

+#### Key Achievements

+*    Created a PowerShell toolkit for Tier 1-2 Service Desk technicians.
+Features included AD user/group information and management, SCCM software deployments, computer management, remote desktop management, NTFS permissions, print server management, and Windows Defender tasks.<br><br>
+*    Developed a PowerShell-driven GUI Application for user creation in a Hybrid AD environment.
+Implemented an API integration with the ticketing system to gather onboarding user information and needed applications.
+Included functions for copying groups of users, assigning Office365 licenses, and automatic ticket creation for tasks overseen by other teams.<br><br>

 ### Systems Incorporated \| Germantown, WI<br><font color="#a873b6"><b>IT Systems Specialist</b></font><font color="#64618D"> | February 2017 - May, 2018</font>

-Systems Description
+Sole IT specialist for all day-to-day IT needs in a manufacturing company.
+Included consulting with users, and determining hardware and software needs.
+Managed VMware infrastructure, backups, Active Directory, Group Policy, and On-Premise Exchange services.

+#### Key Achievements

+*    Researched and implemented a new Service Desk solution for IT and Maintenance departments.
+Migrated data from existing Service Desk, configured email automation, and provided a seamless transition for end users.<br><br>
+*    Implemented Microsoft WDS and MDT imaging process to improve Help Desk efficiency, and to assist in a Windows 10 migration.
+Created configurations for automated software installs by department, utilized Group Policy, and maintained services to deliver up to date software.<br><br>

+### Independent Contractor, Milwaukee, WI<br><font color="#a873b6"><b>System Administrator</b></font><font color="#64618D"> | April 2016 – January 2017</font>

+Met with small businesses and assessed current and future IT needs.
+Provided solutions, pricing, and implementation.
+Conducted desktop hardware upgrades, Operating System upgrades and migrations, printer consolidation, hard drive replacements, and met various customer needs.

+#### Key Achievements

+*    Upgraded warehouse desktops, assessed usage and hardware needs for 15 PCs, ordered new desktops, scheduled installation of each with manager and staff to minimize downtime.
+Trained users for Windows 7.<br><br>

 ### TAKKT America Holding, Milwaukee, WI<br><font color="#a873b6"><b>System Administrator</b></font><font color="#64618D"> | May 2015 – Feb 2016</font>

-Management of Microsoft and Linux servers and applications, IT operations, desktop support, VPN user management, network administration tasks, and server administration.
-Administrated and supported a dynamic Virtual Desktop Infrastructure.
+Managed Microsoft and Linux servers and applications, provided desktop support, VPN user management, and network and server administration.
+Implemented and supported Virtual Desktop Infrastructure.
 Effectively planned projects, and implemented desktop support and IT operation advancements.

 #### Key Achievements
 *    Completed a company-wide domain migration, allowing a seamless transition for users